RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 By adding values to the lists above you add extra simulations, change the steps, change the temperatures, timesteps etc.
 A DCD trajectory is written for each MD simulation and each snapshot is written to disk (traj_frequency=1) which can be visualized in VMD.

+Gentle_warm_up_MD will by default use `mdtraj<https://www.mdtraj.org>`_ to image trajectories for better visualization as well as calculate root-mean-square fluctuations.  mdtraj can be installed like this: pip install mdtraj

 ######################################
 System setup via OpenMM: Modeller